hashicorp/design-system/website/docs/components/button-set/partials/guidelines/overview.md

-Use a button set to ensure a consistent layout when using multiple buttons in a single row.
+Use a Button Set to ensure a consistent layout when using multiple [Buttons](/components/button) in a single row.